Klonnister/interiano/README.md

 ## Description

 Nest js project in development.
-I'll be creating an api where you'll be able to do all kind of http requests to create, update, get and delete products.
+I'll be creating an api where users will be able to do all kind of http requests to create, update, get and delete products.

 ## Installation